 - enlargement of the pancreas

-- fluid collections (pseudocyst, abscess or haematoma) communicating with the pancreatic duct
+- fluid collections (pseudocyst or abscess) communicating with the pancreatic duct

 - secondary signs